 Collaborations like these, aiming to expand the international network, also benefit the ambitions of Arnhem (and its surroundings) as a college town.

-The city of Arnhem and the institutions Van Hall Larenstein, HAN and ArtEZ all work together on the action committee ‘Arnhem College Town’, with the objective to make Arnhem an attractive town for new students, hoping they will stay on after completing their studies to work there or set up a business.
+The city of Arnhem and the institutions VHL, HAN and ArtEZ all work together on the action committee ‘Arnhem College Town’, with the objective to make Arnhem an attractive town for new students, hoping they will stay on after completing their studies to work there or set up a business.
 This will mainly be achieved by focusing on the high quality and uniqueness of the courses, the excellent facilities for students and by organizing meetings.
 The international students call for special attention.
 Specific activities and networks are developed for this group and practical affairs like housing, sports and culture are all taken care of.